 - ⅓ cup diced green pepper

 - 1 tablespoon Cajun Seasoning

 - 1 teaspoon Worcestershire sauce

-- Place all ingredients except Worcestershire and hot sauce in heavy bottom skillet.
-Bring to a boil, reduce heat to medium-low and cover.
+- Add the stock, quinoa, garlic, tomatoes, and cajun seasoning to the pan and stir well.
+Bring to a boil, reduce heat to medium-low, and cover.
 Allow to cook for 20 minutes, or until quinoa is puffed up and liquid is absorbed.

 - Stir in Worcestershire sauce and hot sauce and serve.